microsoft/Kusto-Query-Language/doc/partitionoperator.md

 ## All strategies

 For native, shuffle and legacy subqueries, the result must be a single tabular result.
-Multiple tabular results and the use of the `fork` operator are not supported.
-A subquery cannot include additional statements, for example, it can't have a `let` statement.
+Multiple tabular results and the use of the `fork` operator aren't supported.
+A subquery can't include other statements, for example, it can't have a `let` statement.

 ## Syntax